nagolyhprum/twitch-chat-plays/README.md

 - when they chat show a speech bubble
 - Saving characters
 - Animate characters
+- Coin should have a shadow
+- Make the background look nice

 # Todo

+- Make the coin look more floaty
+- Chat how chat is tracked
+- Add jump
 - Add a floating coin the moves to random tiles
+- Maze
 - Colleting coins increases coin count
-- Coin should have a shadow

 Coding a Twitch Chat Plays Game from Scratch